 Karen Allen Baxter

-Karen Baxter started her career as an arts administrator at the legendary New Lafayette Theatre, Harlem, New York.
-Since then, Baxter has produced concerts and managed reggae artists Bob Marley & The Wailers, Jimmy Cliff, and Burning Spear.
+Karen Allen Baxter started her career as an arts administrator at the legendary New Lafayette Theatre, Harlem, New York.
+Since then she has produced concerts and managed reggae artists Bob Marley & The Wailers, Jimmy Cliff, and Burning Spear.
 She also co-produced the Grammy-nominated soundtrack album Reggae Sunsplash - A Tribute to Bob Marley.
 From 1987 to 1999, she produced the Annual AUDELCO Awards which honor excellence in Black Theatre.

-Baxter sits on many boards and committees including the executive committee of Brown’s Creative Arts Council; Gateway Healthcare, RI; Innovative Solutions, RI.
-She chairs The New Lafayette Theatre 2010 Project, NYC; and the SonEdna Foundation, MS. Baxter holds a BS in sociology from the City University of New York, a Certificate in Arts Management from Harvard University, and a MS in Arts Management from Lesley University.
-Baxter was awarded a 2-year scholarship by August Wilson and completed the Minority Business Executive Program at the Amos Tuck School of Business, Dartmouth College.
+She chaired The New Lafayette Theatre Project, NYC; and currently chairs the SonEdna Foundation, Ms. Baxter holds a BS in sociology from the City University of New York, a Certificate in Arts Management from Harvard University, and a MS in Arts Management from Lesley University.
+Ms. Baxter was awarded a 2-year scholarship by August Wilson and completed the Minority Business Executive Program at the Amos Tuck School of Business, Dartmouth College.